main image

 The California Attorney General (“CAG”) is the state’s top legal advisor, with many responsibilities and duties like advising the state, representing California in court, and most importantly, the California attorney general investigates consumer complaints against businesses and individuals.
 Their office is known as the Office of the Attorney General.

-In addition to filing a complaint with the California Attorney General, consider sending the business a demand letter.
+In addition to filing a complaint with the California Attorney General or if they cannot assist you, consider sending the business a demand letter.
 We have a free tool that helps you write a demand letter.
 Check out our demand letter tool.

 Common Types of California Attorney General Complaints